rails/rails/guides/source/active_record_validations.md

 ### `absence`

 This helper validates that the specified attributes are absent.
-It uses the [`Object#present?`][] method to check if the value is not either nil or a blank string, that is, a string that is either empty or consists of whitespace.
+It uses the [`Object#present?`][] method to check if the value is neither nil nor a blank string - that is, a string that is either empty or consists of whitespace.

 ```ruby
 class Person < ApplicationRecord